MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/AppLocker.md

 > For a best practice, use Allow actions with exceptions.
 You can use a combination of Allow and Deny actions, but Deny actions override Allow actions in all cases, and combined actions can be circumvented.

 > [!IMPORTANT]
-> If you want to allow any Packaged apps in your environment while continuing to control executables, you should create default rules for Packaged apps and set the enforcement mode to Audit\-only for the Packaged app rule collection.
+> If you want to allow any Packaged apps in your environment while continuing to control executables, you should create default rules for Packaged apps and set the enforcement mode to Audit-only for the Packaged app rule collection.

 ## <a name="BKMK_RuleExceptions"></a>Rule exceptions
 You can apply AppLocker rules to individual users or to a group of users.
 If you apply a rule to a group of users, all users in that group are affected by that rule.
 If you need to allow a subset of a user group to use an application, you can create a special rule for that subset.
 For example, the rule "Allow Everyone to run Windows except Registry Editor" allows everyone in the organization to run the Windows operating system, but it does not allow anyone to run Registry Editor.